 Infection typically causes fever and constitutional symptoms, but specific organs (eg, brain, meninges, heart, liver, bones) are rarely affected.

-Most patients recover in 2 to 3 wk, even without treatment, but some develop subacute, intermittent, or chronic disease.
+Most patients recover in 2 to 3 weeks, even without treatment, but some develop subacute, intermittent, or chronic disease.

-Diagnose using blood cultures and acute and convalescent serologic testing.
+Diagnose using cultures of blood, bone marrow, or cerebrospinal fluid and acute and convalescent serologic testing.